mixpanel/docs/pages/docs/features/advanced.md

 **Deep Dive: Use Case A**: Evenly in 10 min buckets for the range 50-100 mins

-1. Add a breakdown - “watch time (mins)”
+1. Add a breakdown - "watch time (mins)"
     - To note — every numeric property is **auto-bucketed into even sized buckets as the default**
     - Here the default seems to be even buckets of 10 mins across the range